 Capital projects at Midcoast Operating are currently funded by us and by EEP based on our proportionate ownership percentages in Midcoast Operating, which are 51.6% and 48.4%, respectively.
 Under Midcoast Operating's partnership agreement, we and EEP each have the option to contribute our proportionate share of additional capital to Midcoast Operating if any additional capital contributions are necessary to fund expansion capital expenditures or other growth projects.
 To the extent that we or EEP elect not to make any such capital contributions, the contributing party will be permitted to make additional capital contributions to Midcoast Operating to the extent necessary to fully fund such expenditures in exchange for additional ownership interests in Midcoast Operating.
-In the first quarter of 2016, EEP provided approximately \$2.9 million to fund its share of enhancement projects.
+For the six months ended June 30, 2016, EEP provided approximately \$5.6 million to fund its share of enhancement projects.